It's summer, which means the mercury is on the rise, the beach is where it's at, and a cold glass of lemonade is exactly what the doctor ordered.

 How to avoid it.
 "If you are outside and sweating, you should be drinking at least a 50-50 mix of Gatorade and water, which has potassium and sodium," Galier tells WebMD.
 "You need to be drinking at least one small liter bottle of this mix every hour if you're working or exercising in the sun."

 Warning signs.
-"Symptoms of dehydration can run the gamut from thirst and general fatigue, to headaches, nausea, and confusion," says Galier.
-"Heatstroke symptoms are also headache and confusion, but include delirium and even hallucinations."
+"Symptoms of dehydration can run the gamut from thirst and general headaches, nausea, and confusion," says Galier.
+"Heatstroke symptoms are also headache and confusion, but include delirium and even hallucinations.", to

 What to do.
 While mild dehydration can be treated by rehydrating with fluids, heatstroke is more serious.
 "If you have heatstroke, you need to go to the emergency room so you can have intravenous fluids," says Galier.
 "With really bad heatstroke, your kidneys can shut down."